KaustubhPatange/ImageLoaderView/README.md

    app:overlay_drawable_secondary_tint="@color/tocolor" />
 ```

-- Once your image is loaded call any of the `setImage**` methods with `animate` property to `true`, (see example [here](https://github.com/KaustubhPatange/ImageLoaderView/blob/87be4a3f3503c0416a5d4aebe15e01627d957f1b/sample/src/main/java/com/kpstv/imageloaderview_sample/MainActivity.kt#L33)).
+- Once your image is loaded call any of the `setImage**` methods with `animationType` property to `ImageView.CIRCLE_IN` to get the above shown effect, (see example [here](https://github.com/KaustubhPatange/ImageLoaderView/blob/0580871393d0d435d467814dc73f53b481be538e/sample/src/main/java/com/kpstv/imageloaderview_sample/MainActivity.kt#L34)).

-- If you don't want a load effect & just directly want to set image onto view then don't set `animate` property, but make sure to call `imageview.stopAllSideEffects()` which will make sure to draw your imageView on top, (example [here](https://github.com/KaustubhPatange/ImageLoaderView/blob/87be4a3f3503c0416a5d4aebe15e01627d957f1b/sample/src/main/java/com/kpstv/imageloaderview_sample/MainActivity.kt#L40-L41).)
+- If you don't want a load effect & just directly want to set image onto the view then don't set `animationType` property, but make sure to call `imageview.stopAllSideEffects()` which will make sure to draw your image on top, (example [here](https://github.com/KaustubhPatange/ImageLoaderView/blob/0580871393d0d435d467814dc73f53b481be538e/sample/src/main/java/com/kpstv/imageloaderview_sample/MainActivity.kt#L41-L42).)

+Following are the parameters you can optionally specify when inflating this class through XML.
+All this attributes have their equivalent property methods (Java beans) which can be called programmatically.

 | Attributes                            | Type                 |                                                                                                                               |
 | ------------------------------------- | -------------------- | ----------------------------------------------------------------------------------------------------------------------------- |